Stop treating marketing as a grudge. It's your most potent tool for growth.

 Marketing must make an impact.

 It must build brands that stand out from the clutter.
 It must communicate messages that draw attention.
-It must help you secure new, hard-to-reach revenue that wasn’t within reach before.
+It should help you secure new, previously inaccessible revenue that wasn’t previously attainable.
 It must position your business as a contender when, up to now, it was unknown or not taken seriously.
-It must show your people where you’re going because, as I said in the previous newsletter, your brand must be positioned ahead of your business—it sets a vision of where you’re going.
+It must show your people where you’re going because, as I said in the previous newsletter, your brand must be positioned ahead of your business - it sets a vision of where you’re going.

-Marketing drives culture—inside your business and outside in society.
+Marketing drives culture—both within your business and in society at large.
 It stirs, irritates, interests and sets reminders.

 Marketing is indeed an optional expense, unlike other business functions.
 But it is the only one that is potent.